Galloping in fast-growth natural merge sorts: Algorithms with the fast- and (tight) middle-growth properties

 Then, Lemmas~\ref{lem:cASS::right} and~\ref{lem:cASS::left} focus on inequalities involving the levels of a given run~$R$ belonging to a merge tree induced by \cASS, and of its ancestors.
-In each case, we denote by~$\S = (R_1,R_2,\ldots,R_h)$ the stack at the moment where the run~$R$ is merged.
+In each case, the stack just before the run~$R$ is merged is denoted by~$\S = (R_1,R_2,\ldots,R_h)$

 \begin{lemma} If~$\aR{1}$ is a right run,~$\al{2} \geqslant \ell+1$. \end{lemma}

 \begin{proof} The run~$R$ coincides with either~$R_{h-2}$ or~$R_{h-1}$, and~$\aR{1}$ is the parent of the runs~$R_{h-2}$ and~$R_{h-1}$.
 Hence, the run~$R_{h-3}$ descends from the left sibling of~$\aR{1}$ and from~$\aR{2}$.
 Thus, inequalities (i) and (ii) prove that~$\al{2} \geqslant \ell_{h-3} \geqslant \max\{\ell_{h-2},\ell_{h-1}\}+1 \geqslant \ell+1$. \end{proof}